-Here are tips on how to identify, eliminate, and control the squash vine borer.
+Here are tips on how to identify, control, and get rid of the squash vine borer.

 What are Squash Vine Borers?

-Squash vine borers are very difficult to control.
-If your plants suddenly wilt because larvae may be boring within the lower part of the stems.
+The plants wilt because larvae is boring within the lower part of the stems.
 Look for holes and green to orange-yellow sawdust-like frass (droppings).

 They attack squash, zucchini, pumpkins, and gourds.
 They prefer Hubbard squash and are not as fond of butternut squash.
 Cucumbers and melons are not usually an issue.

 If caught early, it's possible to save the plant.
 If caught after the eggs hatch, it may be too late.
 Controlling the squash vine borer is mainly about prevention.

 How to Identify Squash Vine Borers

 The eggs are tiny, flat, oval, and brown.
 If you slit open a stem lengthwise with a fine, sharp knife, you will see the borer larva, which has a fat, white, wrinkled body and brown head; it can grow to about an inch long.

 The adult is a moth about 1/2 inch long that looks a bit like a wasp with a black body, marked with orange-red.
 The hind wings are transparent and the front wings are metallic green.

 How to Get Rid of Squash Vine Borers